ATTENTION: Winter 2016 counselor meeting deadline is February 11, 2016

 All Students: an in-term meeting session to insure the student is succeeding adequately, that programs and services are being provided effectively, and to plan changes as may be needed to enhance student success.

 All Students: a term-end or program exit meeting session to assess the success of students in reaching the objective of that term to monitor the success of the programs and services provided in meeting the student’s educational goal, and to assist students to prepare for the next term of classes, or to make future plans if students are leaving the EOPS Program or the college.
-To be considered for fall 2015 grant, winter 2016 and spring 2016 book voucher, students must complete their third counseling visit by the priority deadline of November 25.
+To be considered for spring 2016 grant, summer 2016 and fall 2016 book voucher, students must complete their third counseling visit by the priority deadline of May 13.
 Check Book Service and EOPS Grant web pages for eligibility criteria.

-Students who missed this deadline will still be considered for spring 2016 book voucher if the third visit is made by December 16.
+Students who missed this deadline will still be considered for fall 2016 book voucher if the third visit is made by June 8.
 See below.

 For Continued Program Eligibility

-Here is how your EOPS Counseling Meeting Requirement may be met:
+How can my EOPS Counseling Meeting Requirement be met:

-- Meet with your EOPS counselor on APPOINTMENT or WALK-IN basis
+- Meet with your EOPS counselor on APPOINTMENT or WALK-IN/DROP-IN basis

 - Attend one of the EOPS GROUP COUNSELING sessions designed for new students who have not completed College Orientation-St.Dv.
 100 course (sign up at the front desk)